aygalic/biosequence_encoding/README.md

 - Normalisation
 - Min Max Scaling to [0,1]

+For application specific feature engineering:

+- genes symbols and possition can be retrieves an filtered on wether or not they are recognized
+- symbols can then be sorted based on their position on the genome
+- Some family of genes can be excluded, such as mythocondrial ones.

 The dataset can then be output following 2 different architectures:

-- Single time point, where each reading is considered on its own, without taking for account the fact that a given reading is a single observation from different time points linked to a patient.
+- Cell wise analysis, where each reading is considered on its own, without taking for account the fact that a given reading is a single observation from different time points linked to a patient.
 - Time series analysis, we build sequences of time points for every patient

 A transpose operation is also possible for time series, so we can decide weather or not to process genes as a sequence or as simple feature.